DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

        - If this doesnt work after several attempts, try putting in a new chip and then a new board.
        	 REMEMBER TO TURN POWER OFF!

-   * Switch the power off and repeat this step.
+   * Switch the power off and repeat this step:

+      femb_power_supply --turnOff

+      femb_adc_setup_board_cold

      Make sure chip synchs immediately after cycling power twice and rerunning the initialization and sync script.

+   * Check Altera USB blaster is working.
+A blue LED light should be on and you need to power on the testboard:

+     femb_power_supply --turnOn
+     femb_firmware_check_progammer

 4) Start monitoring the chip output
    ---------------------------------